The Best Areas to Stay in Tokyo for First Time Visitors

 Roppongi: The Best Area to Stay in Tokyo For Nightlife

 When it comes to the cultural scene in Ginza vs. Roppongi, Ginza focuses more on the traditional Japanese arts and high culture.
-Roppongi, on the other hand, focuses more on Modern art, often times international, and contemporary culture.
+Roppongi, on the other hand, focuses more on Modern art, often international, and contemporary culture.

 Best Hotels in Roppongi